 Maintaining accurate records of pesticide-related activities (for example, purchasing, storage, inventory, applications, etc.) is essential.
+Records in Indiana must be kept 2 years after the application is made.

 - Keep and maintain records of all pesticides used to meet legal (federal, state, and local) reporting requirements. - Use records to monitor pest control efforts and to plan future management actions. - Use electronic or hard-copy forms and software tools to properly track pesticide inventory and use. - Develop and implement a pesticide drift management plan. - Keep a backup set of records in a safe, but separate storage area.